 What about debt — and bad debt?

-Some millennials are turning to the bank of mum and dad for help with the deposit for their first home.
-Now, parents can help their kids to put down a 20% deposit, or act as guarantor and made a guarantor loan.
+Some millennials are turning to the bank of Mum and Dad for help with the deposit for their first home.
+Now, parents can help their kids to put down a 20% deposit, or act as guarantors and make a guarantor loan.
 If the parents do that, the kids can avoid lenders' mortgage insurance and save some money.

 Both of these strategies can put a young investor firmly on the property ladder.